code-of-kai/remember-forget-become/README.md

-Hi, my name is Kai Taylor, and these are my submissions to The O’Shaughnessy Fellowship, 2024.
+Hi, my name is Kai Taylor, and these are my submissions to the final cohort of Write of Passage.

 I recommend reading them in this order:
 - I am Human No Longer but Not Yet Dust and Ash